Blondie’s Debbie Harry Shares Shocking Story About David Bowie And Not Everyone Is Laughing

 In her new memoir, Face It, the 74-year old punk rock trailblazer detailed a personal story about David Bowie.
 But it was her reaction to a questionable incident that occurred with the late music icon that has left some people horrified amid today’s #MeToo era.

-In a book excerpt shared with The Times, Harry detailed a transaction that went down during Blondie’s first major tour in 1977 with Iggy Pop and special guest, David Bowie.
+In a book excerpt shared with The Times, Harry detailed a transaction that went down during Blondie’s first major tour in 1977 with Iggy Pop and special guest David Bowie.
 The Blondie singer revealed that her male “co-stars” were in need of cocaine and she happened to have some.
 Harry then alleged that as a “thank you,” Bowie flashed her his genitals to show his gratitude.

 “David’s size was notorious, and he loved to pull it out with both men and women.
 It was so funny, adorable and sexy,” she wrote.